-4 CONCLUSIONS
+1244 4 PRELIMINARY CONCLUSIONS

-This study has been carried out to provide approaches and methods to assess the reparability and upgradability of ErP.
-Methods have been applied for the analysis of TVs.

-Approaches can be categorised into quantitative, qualitative and quali-quantitative, all of them based on the preliminary identification of priority parts:

-- Quantitative methods (Life Cycle Assessment and calculation of disassembly steps/times) are more complex, both in terms of data and calculation needs, but can be valuable tools for understanding when the repair/upgrade of a product is relevant and for identifying possible design barriers for the product disassembly. - The qualitative approach is the easiest method among those considered and aims at the definition of a positive list of pass/fail requirements to screen products.
-Nevertheless, this approach does not allow a graded differentiation between products and it would be suitable to identify front-runners on the market or cut-off requirements. - In between, quali-quantitative approaches can allow the differentiation between design options in a relatively simple but more subjective way through the development of scoring criteria with which to rank a product.

-In the specific case of TVs it was found that:

-- Most relevant parts, taking into account their likelihood to failure and their functional importance, are: main board, T-con board, sound board, power board, inverter board, IPS/EPS, speakers and backlights (lamps/LEDs). - Results of the LCA show that circuit boards are the major contributor to the environmental impacts of the manufacturing stage (93% for GWP).
-In case of failure of these parts, the repair of a TV s can be more convenient than its replacement from an environmental point of view only if the repaired product is used for a considerably longer period of time (about 35-40% longer than an expected lifetime of 10 years).
-For parts as speakers that have less relevance in terms of environmental impacts the repair would be environmentally convenient even with a marginal increase of the time of use. - There seem to be no significant differences in terms of disassembly complexity of parts.
-However, other attributes can play an important role for the repair/upgrade of this product, as for example the availability of spare parts and their cost.
-Repair is in general favourable if the cost is low, while strategies oriented towards an increased longevity of parts could be more effective for more expensive parts.
+- 1245 A study has been carried out to provide approaches and methods to assess the reparability and 1246 upgradability of ErP.
+Methods have been applied for the analysis of TVs. - Approaches can be categorised into quantitative, qualitative and quali-quantitative, all of thembased on the preliminary identification of priority parts. - 1249 The qualitative approach is the easiest method and aims at the definition of a positive list of 1250 pass/fail requirements to screen products. - Quantitative methods are more complex, both in terms of data and calculation needs, but can be valuable tools for understanding when the repair/upgrade of a product is relevant and for identifying possible design barriers for the product disassembly.
+In between, qualiquantitative approaches can allow the differentiation between design options in a relatively simple but more subjective way. - 1256 In the specific case of TVs it was found that: - Main priority parts, taking into account their likelihood to failure and their functional importance, are: the main board, T-con board, sound board, power board, inverter board, IPS/EPS, transistor column, speakers, LVDS cable and lamps. - Results of the LCA show that the circuit boards are the major contributor to the environmental impacts of the manufacturing stage (93% for GWP).
+In case of failure of theses parts, the repair of a TV would be more convenient from an environmental point of view than its replacement if the expected lifetime is extended of about 35-40%.
+For parts as speakers that have less relevance in terms of environmental impacts the repair would be convenient within the initially expected lifetime. - There seem to be no significant differences in terms of disassembly complexity of parts.
+However, other attributes can play an important role for the ease of repairing/upgrading this product, as for example the availability of spare parts. - The study can be used to support the ongoing CEN/CENELEC JTC10 standardisation process and the possible methodological refinement of the Repair Score System, as well as reference for policy making and designers (e.g. the revision of Ecodesign and Ecolabel requirements on TVs).
+Also in the perspective of applying the Repair Score System to real products on the market, future developments could cover the analysis of a representative sample of products and the calculation of disassembly sequences and times for disassembly to better understand the presence of any significant variations. - 1276 - 1277

-Given the similarities of TVs with other types of electronic displays, for which the main difference is the absence of a tuner card, it is in expected that the outcomes of this study could be in general extended to a large extent also to other electronic displays.
-Nevertheless, similarities and differences with TV displays should be carefully assessed on a product basis before translating specific results to other types of display.

-The study can support standardisation work on material efficiency of TVs and other Energy-related Products (e.g. the ongoing CEN/CENELEC JTC10 standardisation process) as well as the possible methodological refinement and applications of the Repair Score System developed by JRC.
-The information gathered can even constitute a reference for policy making and designers (e.g. the revision of the EU Ecolabel requirements for TVs or the potential development of a reparability label).
-In the perspective of applying a repair score system to real products on the market, future developments could cover the analysis of a representative sample of products and the calculation of disassembly sequences and times for disassembly in order to better understand if any significant deviations from the outcomes of this study exist.

-ACKNOWELDGEMENTS
+1278 ACKNOWELDGEMENTS

-The authors are grateful to the European Commission for financing this work through the Administrative Agreement N. 070201/2015/SI2.719458/ENV.A.1 signed by DG ENV and DG JRC.

-The authors would like to thank the experts involved in the development of this study, representing Member States, industry, NGOs and consumer testing organisations, for the input provided.

-The authors are also grateful to colleagues in DG JRC, DG ENV and DG ENER for the input provided for the report as well as to Mr. Rick Nowfer for the editorial support.
+- 1279 The authors are grateful to the European Commission for financing this work through the1280 Administrative Agreement N. 070201/2015/SI2.719458/ENV.A.1 signed by DG ENV and - 1281 DG JRC. - 1282 The authors would like to thank the experts involved in the development of this study, 1283 representing Member States, industry, NGOs and consumer testing organisations, for the 1284 input provided. - 1285 The authors are also grateful to colleagues in DG JRC and DG ENV for the input provided for 1286 the report as well as to Mr. Rick Nowfer for the editorial support.